Miles Davis: 1980–1985: Comeback

 Having played the trumpet little throughout the previous three years, Davis found it difficult to reclaim his embouchure.
 His first post-hiatus studio appearance took place in May 1980.
 A day later, Davis was hospitalized due to a leg infection.
 He recorded The Man with the Horn from June 1980 to May 1981 with Macero producing.
 A large band was abandoned in favor of a combo with saxophonist Bill Evans and bassist Marcus Miller.
 Both would collaborate with him during the next decade.

 The Man with the Horn received a poor critical reception despite selling well.
 In June 1981, Davis returned to the stage for the first time since 1975 in a ten-minute guest solo as part of Mel Lewis's band at the Village Vanguard.
 This was followed by appearances with a new band.
 Recordings from a mixture of dates from 1981, including from the Kix in Boston and Avery Fisher Hall, were released on We Want Miles, which earned him a Grammy Award for Best Jazz Instrumental Performance by a Soloist.

 In January 1982, while Tyson was working in Africa, Davis "went a little wild" with alcohol and suffered a stroke that temporarily paralyzed his right hand.
 Tyson returned home and cared for him.
 After three months of treatment with a Chinese acupuncturist, he was able to play the trumpet again.
 He listened to his doctor's warnings and gave up alcohol and drugs.
-He credited Tyson with helping his recovery, which involved exercise, piano playing, and visits to spas.
+He credited Tyson with helping his recovery, which involved exercise, piano playing and visits to spas.
 She encouraged him to draw, which he pursued for the rest of his life.
+Takao Ogawa, a Japanese jazz journalist who befriended Davis during this period, took pictures of his drawings and put them in his book along with the interviews of Davis at his apartment in New York.
+Davis told Ogawa: "I'm interested in line and color, line is like phrase and coating colors is like code.
+When I see good paintings, I hear good music.
+That is why my paintings are the same as my music.
+They are different than any paintings."